Mentor OH Medicaid Attorney

 Before you begin the Medicaid application process, we recommend reviewing all of your assets with an attorney so they can help maximize the value of each asset for both you and your spouse, if applicable.

 Planning ahead can help you protect your assets when you apply for Medicaid.
 In Ohio, the Medicaid application process includes a five-year look-back period to determine your eligibility.
-They will review the transfer of all assets for the past five years, and if any were transferred for less than fair market value, a period of ineligibility will be instated.
+The Department of Job and Family Services in your County on behalf of Medicaid will review the transfer of all assets for the past five years, and if any were transferred for less than fair market value, a period of ineligibility will be instated.
 This includes giving assets to your family members or children as gifts.
+There may be exceptions to the disqualification period under certain circumstances like gifts not made in contemplation of Medicaid qualification or if a child has made your home their permanent residence for the two (2) years prior to you needing Medicaid.

 We recommend using a Medicaid trust to protect your assets when applying for Medicaid.
-This irrevocable trust allows the applicant and their spouse to transfer their assets to it without being the beneficiary.
-They no longer control the asset or can benefit from them.
+This irrevocable trust allows the applicant and their spouse to transfer their assets to it without being the beneficiary or the trustee of the trust.
+The individual or couple transferring the assets to a Medicaid trust can no longer no longer control the asset or can benefit from them.
 This trust must be established at least five years before applying for Medicaid to avoid the look-back period.
+Medicaid Attorney

 Additionally, you can opt for long-term care insurance with a five-year coverage provision.
 This can buy you some time to work with an attorney to transfer your assets properly but is often very expensive.
 We recommend working with an attorney to determine the best route for protecting your assets under Medicaid.